 This page provides Ping Utility for users to ping remote device and check whether the device is alive or not.
 Type Target IP address of the target device and click on Start to start the ping.
-Then you can see the result in the Result field.
+After few seconds, you can see the result in the Result field.